suffolklibraries/sljekyll/news/_posts/2019-08-22-gainsborough-tenth-anniversary.md

 date: 2019-08-22
 author: hannah-foulstone
 category: news
-excerpt: "Monday 16 September marks ten years since Gainsborough Community Library moved into its current building."
+excerpt: "Monday 16 September marks ten years since Gainsborough Community Library moved into its current building.
+Everyone is invited to attend its birthday celebration, featuring activities for all ages, on Saturday 14 September."
 breadcrumb: news
 ---

 Monday 16 September marks ten years since Gainsborough Community Library moved into its current building.
+Everyone is invited to attend its [birthday celebration](events/gainsborough-2019-09-14-birthday-celebrations/), featuring activities for all ages, on Saturday 14 September.

 The building on Clapgate Lane, Ipswich, was purpose-built in 2009 as part of a £1.4m project by Suffolk County Council.
 It features a café, community garden, a digital sound studio and a distinctive green steel rotunda.
 It replaced a building that had served the community for over 70 years.